 Germans are direct.
 They say what they mean.
 And they mean what they say.
 Germans do not use euphemisms to soften a message.
 They believe in using unambiguous language and getting to the point.
 For Germans direct communication is honest, transparent, efficient.
-Being direct reduces the risk that people will not understand each other.

 Work vs. Person

 Germans separate the professional from the personal.
 Work colleagues can disagree, even argue, about the substance of an issue.
 This, however, does not have a negative affect on their working relationship.

 In the German business context small talk is small, meaning short in duration.
 The Germans prefer to transition quickly to issues of substance.
 They see little value in talking about the weather, sports or what they did on their most recent vacation.